The UW School of Public Health strives to create a learning and working environment free from sexual harassment, discrimination and retaliation.

 - Unwelcome and unsolicited language or conduct that is of a sexual nature or is sufficiently severe, persistent or pervasive that it could reasonably be expected to create an intimidating, hostile or offensive working or learning environment, or has the purpose or effect of unreasonably interfering with an individual’s academic or work performance (Executive Order 31).

 Sexual harassment in SPH will be addressed, whether it rises to the level of unlawful discrimination, harassment, retaliation or not.
-The UW Executive Order 31 addresses actions the University will take in the event a report is made against an employee of the University, which includes faculty, other academic personnel and staff.
+Executive Order 31 addresses actions the University will take in the event a report is made against an employee of the University, which includes faculty, other academic personnel and staff.
 The Student Conduct Code and Student Governance and Policies Chapter 210 outline how the University responds to a report made against a student.

 Know, also, that SafeCampus is a 24/7 resource able to provide support for, engage in safety planning with, and talk about options if you wish to talk with someone about what you’ve experienced or if you would like to consult with someone about what you’ve learned from another member of the UW community.